 If participants have their own GEO series receivers they are encouraged to bring them and train with them.
 However, this is NOT necessary.

-NOTE: Folks trained on GEO 7x series units will easily be able to use GEO CE units.
-Further, by training on Terrasync GPS software, folks will be able to use any windows CE unit they wish to integrate with Trimble GPS systems, such as Pro XR systems and RECON dataloggers.
+NOTE: Participants trained on GEO 7x series units will easily be able to use GEO CE units.
+Further, by training on Terrasync GPS software, participants will be able to use any windows CE unit they wish to integrate with Trimble GPS systems, such as Pro XR systems and RECON dataloggers.